Elecrow-RD/CrowPanel-Advance-3.5-HMI-ESP32-S3-AI-Powered-IPS-Touch-Screen-480x320/example/example_code3.5/lesson-03/README.md

+#Here is a new program to adjust the backlight (pwn version), which allows you to control the screen brightness by using PWM.

 # **The touch screen lights up LED lights example**

 This is an example of using the LVGL library to display an icon on the Advance AI screen, and to control the LED light when the icon is pressed.